korningf/aegis-vault/README.md

 _TODO_

-    _use pass-file to store the ssh file with headers and footers_
+    _use pass-file to store the ssh file with/without headers and footers?_

-    _modify the extension it to strip the headers and footers with an option_
+    _modify the extension to strip ssh headers and footers with an option?_

 * Git

 configure your git server account and your git vault repo.

-for an external git this is typically done in a browesr.
+for an external git, this is typically done in a browser.

 copy your ssh key as your git ssh key